 “Time and time again, I get sick with fever, pain in my jaws, unable to clench my fists, swelling in my legs and hands.” – Pinki

 This could all be changed with the help of a family roof rain water harvesting system (RRWHS) which would mean women and girls like Pinki would no longer have to leave the safety of their homes to fetch water.
 These RRWHS are designed on the basis of a successful previous project, using roof run-off calculations to maximise water yield.

 While women carry this heavy burden as water providers, they are still excluded from decisions about water use, its distribution and management.
-We are working in Charasada, Chappya, and Bhojpur, where women, will be encouraged to play a key role.
-Local enthusiastic and dedicated women will be elected to the Pani Panchayat (Water Council) as Rak Sakhi (Water Friends).
-Women will be motivated by our support system to get involved in the decision making surrounding water issues within their village, thus reducing inequality within the Water Council and raising awareness of good sustainability practice.
+In our project villages, women are encouraged to play a key role in decision making, in particular surrounding water issues within their village, thus reducing inequality within the Water Council and raising awareness of good sustainability practice.

 With your help, the Monsoon Promise appeal will directly benefit 120 families who will be able to access safer and sustainable water along with improved sanitation practice throughout the year.
 Help us to unlock the potential of a brighter and happier community.

 A roof rain water harvesting system is a promise of a better future:-

 If women and their families are able to effectively capture the monsoon rains they can:

 - Gain personal safety with water at home.

 - Gain better drinking water that improves health.

 - Gain freedom to go to school and spend time with the family.